 - Wedding Planner: Alma Turner, O.Henry Hotel

 - Performances: Fred Astaire of Winston-Salem; NCSU’s Nazaare Dance Team

 Bridal Outfits: Anita Dongre (Mumbai) and Needle & Thread (London, UK)

 The bride and groom in traditional Indian wedding attire (left) and Indian-influenced American wedding attire (right).

-For more information on the wedding or other event you are planning in Greensboro, North Carolina, please complete our inquiry form, email our Sales Team members, or give us a call at O.Henry Hotel: 336-854-2000 or Proximity Hotel: 336-478-9111.
+For more information about planning your wedding or event Greensboro, North Carolina, please email our wedding and event specialists or give us a call at O.Henry Hotel: 336-478-9112 or Proximity Hotel: 336-478-9111.